peter-evans/actions-git/README.md

 This library extracts the git command internals of [actions/checkout](https://github.com/actions/checkout) into a module.
 It has then been extended with additional git commands.

+:warning: This library is intended to support my own GitHub actions.
+Updates may include breaking interface changes.

 ## Usage

 ```